-The fact is there are only subjectivities inasmuch as there are only intensions (forces of multiplicity or singularities; in Spinoza, passions) that form extensive organization of subjects that people institutions, for instance, over time.
-But this is not to say that subjectivities are historically formless; their pre-individuating tendencies (or before their potentials are segmented, for instance, into social roles) are potentials for compositional determinations but the plane on which these compositions may take effect is already historical, that is to say, it is already organized according to points of determinations, signifying regimes, in relation to perceptions, which demarcate boundaries for self-effectuation of becomings.
-Lines of flights draw from these pre-individuating tendencies (in the Bergsonian sense), but will always be met by conditions of compositionality which are already pre-arranged by molar organizations and centralization mechanisms.
-What is more is that these conditions are differently segmented in the sense that lines of flights are also not immune to self-destructive tendencies as segmentary lines and lines of flight also overlap.
+The fact is there are only subjectivities inasmuch as there are only intensions (forces of multiplicity or singularities; in Spinoza, what amount to passions) that form extensive organization of subjects that people institutions over time.
+But this is not to say that subjectivities are historically formless.
+Their pre-individuating tendencies (before their potentials are segmented into social roles, for instance) constitute potentials for compositional determinations.
+But the plane on which these compositions take effect already partake of a history, that is to say, it is already organized according to points of determinations, signifying regimes, in relation to perceptions, which demarcate boundaries for self-effectuation of becomings.
+Lines of flights draw from these pre-individuating tendencies (in the Bergsonian sense), but will always be met by conditions of compositionality already pre-arranged by molar organizations and centralization mechanisms.
+These conditions are differently segmented in the sense that lines of flights are also not immune to self-destructive tendencies as segmentary lines and lines of flight also overlap.

-Deleuze and Guattari also argue that the more molar an entity is, the more it is capable of deterritorialization, or the more molecular entities sustain it.
-But also the more deterritorialized entities are, the closer they are to the danger of excessive singularization especially when larger organizing centers that lend them official expressions collapse (people have grown weary of a particular political organizing principle, for instance, as implemented by a central administration) or undergo new forms of territorialization.
-In the latter case, fascism, for instance, is not a unilateral molar intervention, but always already preceded by microfascisms that were already ‘sinking in voids’, which in the end become reterritorialized into lines of destruction.
-As Deleuze and Guattari observe, ‘it was this reversion of the line of flight into a line of destruction that already animated the molecular focuses of fascism, and made them interact in a war machine instead of resonating in State apparatus’ (ibid., 231).
+Deleuze and Guattari also argue that the bigger a molar an entity is, the more it is capable of deterritorialization; the more molecular entities sustain it.
+But also the more deterritorialized entities are, the more prone they are to excessive singularization especially when larger organizing centers that used to lend them official expressions collapse (for instance, when people begin to reject a dominant organizing principle through revolutions or civil unrest), or undergo new forms of territorialization.
+Take the case of fascism.
+Fascism is not a unilateral molar intervention, but always already preceded by microfascisms that were already ‘sinking in voids’, which in the end become reterritorialized into lines of destruction.
+As Deleuze and Guattari observe, ‘it was this reversion of the line of flight into a line of destruction that … animated the molecular focuses of fascism, and made them interact in a war machine instead of resonating in State apparatus’ (ibid., 231).